danielpm1982/quarkus-recipe-catalog/README.md

 This example project demonstrates both the traditional compilation approach (with polyglot support via GraalVM+Truffle) as the native image compilation approach (without a JVM).
 You can observe the performance differences at each lifecycle phase and evaluate the trade-offs based on your needs.

+In terms of business logic, this app simply creates a Rest Client, that is, a proxy, that access an external recipe app API, and returns one or more recipes as a JSON.
+This Rest Client is configured as a Service interface, which is injected at a concrete Resource class (RecipeResource), where two business endpoints are defined - which, in turn, call the two methods from this Service: one for retrieving all recipes and another for retrieving one recipe per id.
+A Response object for these endpoints is then mounted, based on the String responses from Service Rest Client proxy (external API) methods - containing the JSON data from the external API calls.
+The Response object should not be used as the return of the Service, only as the return from the Resource Controller classes.
+The Service should return String or any POJO, DTO or Entity class we created, but not a Response object - otherwise the Resource class wouldn't be able to automatically deserialize the Service class response, and we would have to do that manually.

 [**Content and Run**]<br>
 Source code available at github.com, through the following link:<br>
 [https://github.com/danielpm1982/quarkus-recipe-catalog](https://github.com/danielpm1982/quarkus-recipe-catalog)<br>